astoeckel/pykinsim/README.md

 PyKinSim ‒ Python Kinematic Chain Simulator
 ============================================

+***PyKinSim* is a small Python library for simulating rigid kinematic chains, such as pendulums, robotic arms, or skeletons.**

 ![Visualization of the Pendulum example above](doc/pendulum_example.svg)

-*PyKinSim* is a Python library for the simulation of rigid kinematic chains, such as pendulums, robotic arms, or skeletons. *PyKinSim* uses Lagrangian mechanics to accurately simulate the effects of gravity, as well as preservation of momentum.
+*PyKinSim* uses Lagrangian
+mechanics to accurately simulate the effects of gravity, as well as the preservation of momentum.
 It features a simple API for the description and simulation of kinematic chains.

-## Example
+## 🚀 Example

-This example shows how to describe, simulate, and render a simple pendulum using *PyKinSim*.
+A single code snippet is often worth more than a thousand words!
+Hence, the following example shows how to describe, simulate, and visualize a simple pendulum using *PyKinSim*.

 ```python
 import pykinsim as pks